A poset representation for stable contracts in a two-sided market generated by integer choice functions: Poset of rotations

 By~\refeq{order_girdles}, for each rotation $R\in\Rscr$, we can label the copies of $R$ as $R^{(1)},\ldots,R^{(\eta(R))}$ (ordered according to their appearance in the sequence $\Rscr(\Tscr)$ for a full route $\Tscr$), i.e. $R^{(i)}$ corresponds to $i$-th girdle $\Gscr^{(i)}$ in $\frakG_R$.
 We denote the set $\{R^{(1)},\ldots,R^{(\eta(R))}\}$ as $\Uscr_R$, and denote the union of these sets over all different rotations $R\in\Rscr$ as $\Uscr$.
 We now can transfer, in a natural way, the partial order $\lessdot$ on the girdles to the set of labeled rotations $\Uscr$, keeping the same symbol $\lessdot$.
 Namely, \begin{numitem1} if girdles $\Gscr_\alpha^{(i)},\Gscr_\beta^{(j)}\in\frakG$ satisfy $\Gscr_\alpha^{(i)}\lessdot \Gscr_\beta^{(j)}$, then we compare their corresponding labeled rotations $R_\alpha^{(i)},R_\beta^{(j)}$ as $R_\alpha^{(i)}\lessdot R_\beta^{(j)}$. \end{numitem1}

 This correspondence gives an isomorphism between $(\frakG,\lessdot)$ and $(\Uscr,\lessdot)$, and now Proposition~\ref{pr:poset_repr} implies the following result. \begin{theorem} For $x\in\Sscr^\ast$, let $\phi^\ast(x)$ be the set of labeled rotations used in a principal route from $\xmin$ to $x$.
 Then $\phi^\ast$ establishes an isomorphism between the principal lattice $(\Sscr^\ast,\prec^\ast)$ and the lattice of closed sets in the poset of labeled rotations $(\Uscr,\lessdot)$.
-In particular, $\phi^\ast(\xmin)=\{\emptyset\}$ and $\phi^\ast(\xmax)=U$. \end{theorem}
+In particular, $\phi^\ast(\xmin)=\{\emptyset\}$ and $\phi^\ast(\xmax)=\Uscr$. \end{theorem}

-It remains to explain how to construct the poset $(\Uscr,\lessdot)$ explicitly (leaving computational details to Sect.~\SEC{comput}).
-We assume availability of the initial stable g-matching $\xmin$ (details of finding it are left to Sect.~\SEC{comput}).
+It remains to explain how to construct the poset $(\Uscr,\lessdot)$ explicitly.
+We assume availability of the initial stable g-matching $\xmin$ (details of finding it are left to Sect.~\SSEC{xmin}).
 We proceed by a method as in Remark~2.
 More precisely, using techniques from Sect.~\SEC{act-rot}, we first construct a full route $\Tscr_0=(\xmin=x_0,x_1,\ldots,x_N=\xmax)$.
 Along the way, we obtain the set $\Rscr$ of different rotations and the set $\Uscr$ of labeled rotations, where in each collection $\Uscr_R$, the labels are assigned chronologically (which does not depend on the route).
 Next we use $N$ iterations to compute the immediately succeeding relations on $\Uscr$ (which is already done within each collection $\Uscr_R$), thus obtaining the Hasse diagram for $(\Uscr,\lessdot)$, as required.